ichuang/pyqsp/README.md

 The code is structured such that tensorflow is not imported by default, so that the package can be run without tensorflow being installed.
 If `qsp_model` is used, then tensorflow is required.

+### Requirements

+This package can be run without tensorflow, if the `qsp_model` code is not used.
+If `qsp_model` is desired, then also install the requirements specified in [tf_requirements.txt](https://github.com/ichuang/pyqsp/blob/master/tf_requirements.txt)

 ### Unit tests

 A set of unit tests is also provided.
 Run them using `python setup.py test`